-A Chichester practice, which emerged from a partnership between H Sherwood and Stanley Henry James Roth (1907-93) – the first joint reference was in 1938.
-By 1951 the practice was called Stanley Roth, Tetley and Felce, suggesting that Sherwood had departed, and until at least 1958 it had a second address at 60 West Street, Brighton (KD).
+A Chichester practice, which emerged from a partnership between H Sherwood and Stanley Henry James Roth (1907-93) – they were together in West Pallant, Chichester by 1930.
+In 1951 the practice was called Stanley Roth, Tetley and Felce, though Sherwood did not end all links until about 1958; until at least then it had a second address at 60 West Street, Brighton (KD).
 Tetley was P I D Tetley (PT), who worked with Roth on several churches.
-At some point after 1958 it became known as Roth and Partners and was based in Chichester only.
+After Sherwood’s final withdrawal the practice became known as Roth and Partners and was based in Chichester only.
 Like Sherwood, Roth designed churches and worked on them, but such work fell increasingly to G Claridge (GC).
 He joined the practice at the age of 18 and became a partner in 1964, though Roth was still active in 1970, when he signed the ICBS completion certificate for works at Sutton.
 T E Roberts (see this section above) was a member of the firm in the 1970s.

 Designed: Crawley, – St Richard, Three Bridges (1995-96 – GC)